eigr/spawn/README.md

 When studying this scenario, we realize that many of these current problems belong to the following groups:

-- Fast delivery and business oriented.
+- Fast business oriented software delivery.
 - State management.
 - Scalability.
 - Resilience and fault tolerance.